joshuadavidthomas/mcp-django/README.md

 The idea is to give just enough information about the project to hopefully guide the LLM assistant and prevent needless shell exploration, allowing it to get straight to work.

-### Tools
+### Tools (mcp-django[shell])

-Two tools handle shell operations and session management:
+When installed with the shell extra, two tools handle shell operations and session management:

 - `django_shell` - Execute Python code in a persistent Django shell session
 - `django_reset` - Reset the session, clearing all variables and imports